FictionIO/Sema/README.md

 ###Boost Sema

-Sema is a small set of tools for adding semantical interfaces to boost variant types.
+Sema is a set of tools for adding semantical methods to boost variant types.

 For example let's say we have a variant type : `variant<int, double, string, recursive_wrapper<object>>` and we want to implement methods
 `isInt, isDouble, ... asObject, asInt, asDouble, ... asObject` we can define a meta function object :